omersaritoy/E-Commerce_MVC/README.md

 This project was built as part of a **Beginner to Advanced ASP.NET Core (.NET 8)** course.
-It covers a wide range of backend and frontend development topics, from Razor Pages and MVC fundamentals to Identity, Entity Framework, and deploying the app to **Microsoft Azure** and **IIS**.
+It covers a wide range of backend and frontend development topics, from Razor Pages and MVC fundamentals to Identity, Entity Framework, and deploying the app

 ## 🚀 What I Learned